 Global Health Scholarships

 The following scholarships are offered through the Center for Global Health for current students.
-If you are a current student enrolled in ColoradoSPH courses, contact Michelle.Shiver@ucdenver.edu for details on the below scholarships.
+If you are a current student enrolled in ColoradoSPH courses, contact us for details on the following global health scholarships.

 Robinson Durst Scholarship

 The Center for Global Health coordinates the scholarship that was founded by Professor Emeritus William Robinson, MD, PhD and Denver sculptor/ceramicist Peter Durst.
-Since 1997, the scholarship has provided more than 50 health sciences graduate students from the University of Colorado Denver an opportunity to enjoy a culturally diverse clinical or research experience.
+Since 1997, the scholarship has provided more than 50 health sciences graduate students from the University of Colorado and Colorado School of Public Health with an opportunity to enjoy a culturally diverse clinical or research experience.
 Philosophically, the scholarship committee and its founders strongly believe in the long-lasting, positive value of global health endeavors in broadening personal and academic perspectives.

-Students for Global Health initiated the Scholarship in 2005 with financial backing from several Denver metropolitan area Rotary clubs.
-All graduate students in the health professions are eligible for the award, provided their proposed projects fits with the cores values of rotary, including fellowship, service, and ethical conduct.
-The Center administers the scholarship in close collaboration with Rotary leadership.
+Students for Global Health initiated the Rotary Scholarship in 2005 with financial backing from several Denver metropolitan area Rotary clubs.
+All graduate students in the health professions are eligible for the award, provided their proposed projects fit with the cores values of rotary, including fellowship, service, and ethical conduct.
+The center administers the scholarship in close collaboration with Rotary leadership.